funkelab/lsd/README.md

 * Since networks in this paper were implemented in Tensorflow, there was a two step process for training.
 First the networks were created using the `mknet.py` files.
 This saved tensor placeholders and meta data in config files that were then used for both training and prediction.
 The mknet files used the now deprecated mala repository to create the networks.
 If reimplementing in Tensorflow, consider migrating to [funlib.learn.tensorflow](https://github.com/funkelab/funlib.learn.tensorflow).

 * If using Pytorch, the networks can just be created directly inside the train scripts since placeholders aren't required.
-For example, the logic from this [mknet script](https://github.com/funkelab/lsd/blob/tutorial/lsd/tutorial/example_nets/fib25/vanilla/mknet.py) and this [train script](https://github.com/funkelab/lsd/blob/tutorial/lsd/tutorial/example_nets/fib25/vanilla/train.py) can be condensed to [this](https://github.com/funkelab/lsd/blob/tutorial/lsd/tutorial/example_nets/fib25/vanilla/train_pytorch.py).
+For example, the logic from this tensorflow [mknet script](https://github.com/funkelab/lsd/blob/tutorial/lsd/tutorial/example_nets/fib25/vanilla/mknet.py) and this tensorflow [train script](https://github.com/funkelab/lsd/blob/tutorial/lsd/tutorial/example_nets/fib25/vanilla/train.py) can be condensed to this pytorch [train script](https://github.com/funkelab/lsd/blob/tutorial/lsd/tutorial/example_nets/fib25/vanilla/train_pytorch.py).

 * For training an autocontext network (e.g `acrlsd`), the current implementation learns the LSDs in a [first pass](https://github.com/funkelab/lsd/blob/tutorial/lsd/tutorial/example_nets/fib25/lsd/train.py).
 A saved checkpoint is then used when creating the [second pass](https://github.com/funkelab/lsd/blob/4397779ea4702eb3d593898d6240819e761fd41a/lsd/tutorial/example_nets/fib25/acrlsd/mknet.py#L122) in order to [predict LSDs](https://github.com/funkelab/lsd/blob/4397779ea4702eb3d593898d6240819e761fd41a/lsd/tutorial/example_nets/fib25/acrlsd/train.py#L158) prior to learning the Affinities.
 One could modify this to use a single setup and remove the need for writing the LSDs to disk.